top of page

 Personal Grief

 There are many situations that cause us serious pain and sorrow: life changing losses; the death of a loved one; a relationship ends; a pet dies, a job ends; divorce.
 Then there is everyday grief: a friend lets us down; our children struggle; we feel the loss of our roots and community.
 Our culture seems to encourage the ‘stiff upper lip’ and ‘moving on’.
-There is no timeline for, or solution to ‘getting over’ or ‘moving on’ from grief.
+There is no timeline for, or solution to, ‘getting over’ or ‘moving on’ from grief.
 But we can learn to grow around our painful wounds, and begin to come to a place of peace and remember with more love than pain.
 Grief isn't something you simply "fix"; instead, it's a process that you learn to navigate with time, patience, and self-compassion.
-Develop the skills and mindset needed to effectively cope with the inevitable ups and downs of grief, allowing you to find healing, growth and, ultimately, a renewed sense of purpose and meaning in your life.
+We invite you to develop the skills and mindset needed to effectively cope with the inevitable ups and downs of grief, allowing you to find healing, growth and, ultimately, a renewed sense of purpose and meaning in your life.

 Our approach: